sha1sum/recipes/beef/beef-stew.md

 ## Ingredients

-* 2 lb.
+- 2 lb.
 Chuck roast, trimmed, sliced into ¾" cubes
-* ½ c.
+- ½ c.
 Vegetable oil
-* 6-8 Garlic cloves, peeled and slivered
+- 6-8 Garlic cloves, peeled and slivered
-* Around 2-3 lbs.
+- Around 2-3 lbs.
 Yellow onions, sliced into the desired size
-* 1 bottle Light beer
+- 1 bottle Light beer
-* 1 gal.
+- 1 gal.
 Homemade chicken broth/light stock (this makes a huge difference)
-* ¼ c.
+- ¼ c.
 Soy sauce
-* 1 tbsp.
+- 1 tbsp.
 Anchovy paste (or about 3-4 fillets smashed into a paste)
-* 2 lbs.
+- 2 lbs.
 Carrots, sliced into 1-1½" chunks (pre-cut baby carrots are fine and prevents a lot of work)
-* 1½ lbs.
+- 1½ lbs.
 Dutch fingerling potatoes, washed
-* 1 lb.
+- 1 lb.
 Porcini mushrooms, sliced (or about 6-8 ounces dried Porcini)
-* About 1 c. frozen peas (I go by sight on this)
+- About 1 c. frozen peas (I go by sight on this)
-* Dried thyme, oregano, and rosemary, to taste
+- Dried thyme, oregano, and rosemary, to taste
-* All purpose flour enough to coat sliced beef
+- All purpose flour enough to coat sliced beef
-* Salt and black pepper, to taste
+- Salt and black pepper, to taste

-## Steps
+## Instructions

 1. Generously salt the surfaces of the sliced beef and refrigerate for at least 30 minutes; I do this while slicing the onions and garlic.
 2. In a large mixing bowl, pour in enough flour to coat the beef and break up any large chunks.
 Mix in the beef in batches, coating the surfaces of the meat.